qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/aaos_builder/README.md

 ### Resource Limits (Pod)

 -    The resource limits in the Jenkins Pod templates were chosen to give the optimal performance of builds.
 Higher values exposed issues with Jenkins kubernetes plugin and losing connection with the agent. e.g. The instance has 112 cores but some of those are required by Jenkins agent, 96 was most reliable to get the optimal performance.

+### Build Cache Corruption

+- The shared build cache can significantly accelerate build jobs, but it's not without risks.
+If a build job crashes or is aborted during initialization, the cache can become unstable, causing subsequent jobs to encounter issues with the `repo sync` command due to lingering lock files.
+To mitigate this, a retry and recovery process is triggered after multiple failed attempts, which involves deleting and recreating the cache.
+However, this process can substantially prolong the build job duration.